 It seems the vast majority of self-improvement teachings advocate some kind of removal of the internal voice from within.

-Like I say, my internal voice is mostly positive, so I’d rather not dispatch of it.
+As I say, my internal voice is mostly positive, so I’d rather not dispatch it.
 In fact, I often hear my internal voice scrapping negative ideas/emotions as they come up.
 It’s like a battle between the good and bad elements inside my mind.

 I’m not saying my internal voice is always positive, but I’d wager it’s a helluva lot more positive than the average man.
 I mean, the average man wouldn’t even contemplate the fact that he has an internal voice, never mind whether it’s a good or a bad one.